 The intention was for Ric to piece together the footage and try to find the story/ get together a charity/documentary film about a house build that was going to help the lives of Theo and Oskar.

-As time passed and Ric got to know the whole family better, we decided we could do something a little bigger and hopefully reach a larger audience.
+As time passed and Ric got to know the family better, we decided we could do something a little bigger and hopefully reach a larger audience.
 So the feature length documentary ‘A Space in Time’ was born.

 Our intention was to approach the project more artistically.
 Nick and Ric worked along side Line Producer Sophie Harmer to get a small team together and elevate the film both narratively and visually.
 This led to more long form interviews, going deeper into what it’s like being the parents of two children with DMD, and also talking to other parents (Alex Smith) and more people with the condition at different stages of the progression, notably Harrison Smith and Jon Hastie.

 This was a passion project made on a limited budget and looks at disability from a different perspective.
 There are no scientists or doctors in the film, just deeply personal stories of living with DMD.
-We hope what we have created will make people want to learn more about DMD.
+We hope what we have created will raise awareness and help the quest for a cure.
 It wouldn’t have been possible without a lot of people’s unreserved dedication, goodwill, and care.